 Whether it’s a computer, a smartphone or even a satnav, many of us are guilty of spending hours on end staring at a screen.
-Owning several devices and constantly scrolling, clicking and sharing has become an acceptance of modern life but are you in need of a digital detox?
+Owning several devices and constantly scrolling, clicking and sharing have become an acceptance of modern life – but are you in need of a digital detox?

-Digital detox is defined as a temporary period of fully disconnecting from all digital devices to focus on social interaction, reduce stress, and be fully present in the world ‘offline’.
+Digital detox is a temporary period of fully disconnecting from all digital devices to focus on social interaction, reduce stress, and be fully present in the world ‘offline’.

 With an increased number of people being admitted into rehab for screen addictions, the dangers of excessive screen time are becoming more and more apparent.
 Next to cannabis, screen and gaming are the second most common addictions that Yes We Can Youth Clinics sees young people being admitted for.
 Loneliness, depression, distraction and sleep issues are some of the dangers commonly experienced with device overuse, affecting mental health and well-being.